VWO Insights

 For a website to deliver stellar digital experiences, both of these components have to be kept in check.

-Top 10 WordPress heatmap plugins and tools for your website – Free & Premium
+Top 10 WordPress heatmap plugins – Free & Premium

 As competition in the online turf gets stiffer, the demand for qualitative research using heatmaps, whether it is a third-party tool or a heatmap plugin for WordPress, is also increasing.